 - The Importance of Board Engagement in Stewardship

 - What You Can Do to Help Your Board Members Succeed

-The fee for this webinar is $295 per institution, which allows your entire team the opportunity to participate in this professional development at the same time.
-If you are a current client of Gonser Gerber Advancement Consulting, that fee is just $145.
+The fee is $295 per institution, which allows your entire team the opportunity to participate in this professional development at the same time.
+If you are a current client of Gonser Gerber, that fee is just $145.
 You will also receive a copy of the presentation and a recording of the webinar with your registration.